owentmfoo/pandlas/Pandlas/README.md

 - Session data must be within the same day

 \
-Further possibilities with ALTAS API but not implemented in this python pcakage
+Further possibilities with ALTAS API but not implemented in this python package
 - Text Channels
 - Units for each parameter
 - Set custom limits and warnings in ATLAS